aslakjohansen/GroundTruth-1/IBM/locations/SmartBuilding_Locations.md

 The spatial elements may have additional properties defining attributes such as dimensions, size, label, etc.

-Beside these spacial elements also other concrete build elements can be defined in IFC such as floor, wall, columns, doors, windows, etc..
+Beside these spatial elements also other concrete build elements can be defined in IFC such as floor, wall, columns, doors, windows, etc..
 They are subconcepts of the generic type [*IfcBuildingElement*](http://www.buildingsmart-tech.org/ifc/IFC2x3/TC1/html/ifcproductextension/lexical/ifcbuildingelement.htm).

 The IFC elements may be referenced by device instances in different ways.
 A device may directly refer to a [*IfcDistributionControlElement*](http://www.buildingsmart-tech.org/ifc/IFC2x3/TC1/html/ifcsharedbldgserviceelements/lexical/ifcdistributioncontrolelement.htm).
 The location of the device is then implicitly defined by linking it to other structural elements.